MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/policy-statements.md

 **Policy statement**: The following policies will be implemented:

-- A least privilege access model will be applied to any resources involved in mission critical applications or protected data.
+- A least privilege access model will be applied to any resources involved in mission-critical applications or protected data.
 - Elevated permissions should be an exception, and any such exceptions must be recorded with the Cloud Governance Team.
 Exceptions will be audited regularly.

 **Potential design options**: Consult the [Azure Identity Management best practices](https://docs.microsoft.com/en-us/azure/security/azure-security-identity-management-best-practices) to implement a role-based access control (RBAC) strategy that restricts access based on the [need to know](https://en.wikipedia.org/wiki/Need_to_know) and [least privilege security](https://en.wikipedia.org/wiki/Principle_of_least_privilege) principles.

 ## Lack of shared management accounts between on-premises and the cloud